How to Introduce Baby's First Dining Set For a Lifetime of Healthy Eating Habits

 A Dining Set for Solid-Food Eating Babies and Toddlers

-Six months is a great age to introduce a high chair that can be pulled up to the table.
-Once your baby is sitting up well, and is beginning to eat, you can give them the opportunity to join the family at the dining table.
+Six or seven months is a great age to introduce a high chair that can be pulled up to the table.
+Once your baby is sitting up independently, and is beginning to eat solid food, you can give them the opportunity to join the family at the dining table.

 Tips for empowering babies to self-feed